Himitsu

 Adds a new key to the key store.
 The server will send a key reply echoing the new key (without secrets), followed by an end reply.

-del query...
+del [-s] query...

 Removes keys from the key store which match the provided query.
 The user will be prompted to consent to this operation.
 The server will send a key reply for each deleted key (without secrets), followed by an end reply.
+The option -s will enable the strict query mode.

-query [-d] query...
+query [-drs] query...

 Queries the key store for keys matching the provided query.
 Matching keys are returned via a series of key replies, terminated with an end reply to signal the end of the list.
-If the -d option is provided, the private values will be decrypted after requesting user consent.

 quit